AliSultanov2000/Wise-advice/README.md

 - Creating an ML Pipeline
 - Embedding the model in a Docker container (for further use in the application)

-Model limitations: The model can only process words in English
+Model limitations: The model can only process words in English.

+ML Pipeline: